For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on

 \subsection{System Architecture}

-As shown in Fig. \ref{fig:test2}, in the proposed FTN transmission system, the symbol packing ratio in the transmitter changes at every certain moment, which divides the transmitted symbols into different parts and results in individual transmission rates within each part.
+As shown by Fig. \ref{fig:test2}, in the proposed VPR transmission system, the transmitter changes the symbol packing ratio at every specific moment, which divides the transmitted symbols into different segments and results in individual transmission rates within each part.
 The determination of each packing ratio is based on CSI, cooperative target or other possible strategies.
-Different from the conventional parameter-hopping safe transmissions (e.g. frequency-hopping communications), in the proposed system, Bob does not need to know exactly the time-value pair of the symbol packing ratio.
-The only necessary information is simply when the parameter changes, which can be appointed in advance.
-Then, the DL-based estimation will help Bob to get the true parameter value in time with the aid of the exact starting position.
+Different from the conventional variable coding and modulation (VCM) schemes \cite{dvb_standard}, the receiver in the proposed VPR system does not need to know precisely the current symbol packing ratio.
+The only necessary knowledge is when the parameter changes, which can be appointed in advance.
+Then, the DL-based estimation will help the receiver infer the packing ratio within a short time.

 There are two advantages to employ intelligent estimation for $\alpha$ in the receiver instead of directly sending it by the transmitter.
 Considering high SE, since no control message is required, the proposed VPR conducts negligible modification to the existing communication paradigms (e.g., spectrum allocation or frame structure).
 Also, when considering security, if $\alpha$ is put into the frame head, the repeated specific modulation type and UW word will make it easy for the eavesdropper to locate and decode the information.